 Inspired by Titian's painting, this portrait should be called Venetian Venus instead of Monna Vanna.
 Rossetti's femmes fatales reflect his relationship with women.
 He was extremely disturbed by the death of his wife Elizabeth in 1862, who committed suicide after giving birth to a still-born daughter.
 Rossetti felt remorse for the rest of his life and suffered from nightmares and depression.
 A note of profound melancholy can be sensed beneath the lavish pictorial style.

-Toward the end of his life, he sank into a morbid state, darkened by his drug addiction to chloral hydrate and increasing mental instability.
+Toward the end of his life, because of his nightmares and depression, he became addicted to chloral hydrate, a powerful sedative, and hypnotic drug, he sank into a morbid darkened state and became more mentally unstable.
 Dante Gabriel Rossetti work influenced the European Symbolists and was a major precursor of the Aesthetic movement.